Internalized sexism: Results

+Overall, this study showed that gender label strongly influences adult behavior, even when the infant did not change.

+Implications

+The Baby X experiment demonstrates internalized sexism by showing how adults unconsciously apply gender stereotypes even in the absence of differences.
+This study suggests that societal beliefs about gender such as associating femineity with nurturing and masculinity with strength have been internalized to the point where it shapes behavior automatically.

+This study shows that sexism is not always deliberate or overt, but often operates through subtle, learned expectations in everyday life.
+By reinforcing different behaviors and preferences from infancy, these unconscious biases contribute to the early development of gender roles and inequalities.
+In other words, the experiment provides evidence that internalized sexism is maintained through socialization, as individuals reproduce the same gendered assumptions that they absorbed from their cultural environment.

 Combating internalized sexism

 Research on interventions and techniques which effectively combat internalized sexism is scarce despite the ubiquity of this phenomenon.
 However, raising awareness of internalized sexism and the mechanisms behind it enables women to recognize and impede their own internalized sexism.
 For instance, this awareness may discourage women from participating in derogation of fellow women and encourage them to support other women rather than treat them as competitors.
 Learning about internalized sexism can therefore empower and support women throughout their everyday lives.

 A few other ways to combat internalized sexism is: